Ibadan Republic: Government structure

 Ibadan's system of government in the 19th century marked a departure from traditional Yoruba governance structures.
-Unlike the hereditary constitutional framework common in Yoruba towns, Ibadan, had no resident crowned ruler.
+Unlike the hereditary constitutional framework common in Yoruba towns, Ibadan had no resident crowned ruler.
 Instead, the Alaafin of Oyo was nominally recognized as king.
 But due to his geographical remoteness and reliance on Ibadan's military power, the Alaafin wielded practically zero control over the city.

-Ibadan's government comprised four distinct lines of chiefs, one civil chief, two Lines of military chiefs, and a line a female chiefs.
+Ibadan's government comprised four distinct lines of chiefs, one civil chief, two lines of military chiefs, and a line of female chiefs.
 The first three lines were the most important.
 Leadership positions were open to all freeborn male residents of Ibadan, with merit especially demonstrated military ability being the primary criterion.